-If you are traveling during Passover, you will be able to enter over 40 Israeli museums for free.
+Traveling during Passover, you can enter over 40 Israeli museums for free.

-International Museum Day (18 May) also sees about 75 museums throughout the country open to the public for free.
+International Museum Day (18 May) also sees about 75 museums open to the public for free.

-YadVaShem Holocaust Museum is one of the very few free museums which is also a must-see for any visitor to Israel.
+YadVaShem Holocaust Museum is one of the few free museums, which is also a must-see for any visitor to Israel.

 Many museums are free for kids under 18 years old.